 The average cost of all cyber security breaches is climbing year on year.
-For businesses in the UK, there is an average cost of $3.88 million per breach, according to IBM’s data breach study.
+A 2020 report by IBM revealed that the average cost of a data breach in Australia is $3.35 million (AD) per breach.

 To make matters worse, a subsequent 60% of small companies go out of business within six months of a cybersecurity breach – making this one of the largest threats to business owners in the modern day.

 Whilst these statistics might feel like a hard pill to swallow, there is hope.
 With the right tactics in place, your business can avoid falling victim to cyber crime.
 In this article, we will be sharing our top 5 tactics to avoid the costs of a data breach.

 Making sure your team are cyber-aware is one the best ways to avoid a data breach.
 By providing thorough and regular training, your team can be equipped to detect and respond to a cyber security breach before it has the chance to do any damage.

 There are various advanced tools and e-learning platforms that you can use to strengthen your staff’s knowledge on cyber security.
 Generally, these tools will educate your team without them even knowing by sending fake phishing emails and tests that will teach your team what to look out for.
 These tools will provide you with a comprehensive report on your team’s overall cyber security awareness – and the areas they need to scrub up on.